+While October offers a welcome relief from the hot temperatures and high humidity of summer, you'll still experience hot, sunny days this month.
+Be sure to bring sunscreen and light clothing—as well as your swimsuit if you plan to hit the beach this month.
 You'll be comfortable in shorts during the day, but it may be necessary to add a sweater in the evening.
 This is particularly the case if you'll be near the water, such as taking a moonlit cruise.
 Bug spray is always useful in Florida as well.

 - Florida's Fall Festivals: Whether it's peanuts or turn-of-the-century fashion, Floridians take to the streets in a variety of fall arts and crafts festivals that draw crowds outside to enjoy the lower temperatures and humidity.
 Look for family-friendly corn mazes and pumpkin patches.